In how many countries is the Fur Free Retailer program active?

 How do I become a Fur Free Retailer?

-To join our program you will need to commit in writing to not sell any fur or fur trim items.
+To join our program, it is needed to commit in writing to not sell any fur or fur trim items.
 There are no costs or fees.
 Please leave us your details on our contact page and you will be contacted by the Fur Free Retailer contact person managing the program in your country.

 What is your definition of fur?